kolbysowell/osticket-prereqs/README.md

 <p>
 Creating and Managing Help Topics

-To create a new help topic:

-Navigate to Manage > Help Topics > Create New Help Topic.
+To create a new help topic, go to Manage > Help Topics > Create New Help Topic.

-Enter a name, set its status, and configure the desired settings.
+Enter a name for the topic, set its status, and configure the desired settings.

-In the New Settings section, you can customize several options, such as:

-The department the ticket will be assigned to
+In the New Settings section, you can define which department the ticket will be assigned to, set the priority level, select the SLA plan, and adjust other configurations such as auto-assignment rules or category tags.

-The priority level

-The SLA plan

-Other relevant ticket handling preferences

-To manage existing help topics, simply go to Manage > Help Topics, where you can browse, edit, or organize all your current topics.
+To manage existing help topics, navigate to Manage > Help Topics.
+From there, you can browse, edit, or organize all current help topics as needed.

-Would you like me to make it sound a bit more instructional (like a step-by-step guide for a manual) or formal (for internal documentation or training slides)?
 </p>
 <br />